instructorc/uic_documentation/docs/syllabus_cs484.md

 ## Succeeding in this Class
 As the instructor, my job in class is to organize the material coherently, give helpful lectures, provide a framework that combines enough challenge and support for success, and grade reasonably.
 A reasonable academic expectation is that you spend 2 hours outside of class for every hour spent in class.
 For a few of your  assignments you may go over this time estimate.
-- Complete the assigned reading prior to each class session.
+- Complete the assigned reading and review material prior to each class session.
 - Take notes during lecture
 - Utilize your Working Team's Expertise